bernardosulzbach/bernardosulzbach.github.io/random/google-enhancements.md

 ## Version history

+### 2019-05-28

-In 2019-05-28, the original patch was written.
+The original rule was written.

+### 2019-09-30

+Because of an update to Google Search, an update of the rule was required.

+### 2020-05-29

-In 2019-09-30, because of an update to Google Search, an update was required.
+Because of an update to Google Search, an update of the rule was required.